 May I say a word to those of you who are suffering abuse from Haman-like people?
-Perhaps you have an abusive boss, or spouse, or parent, or child, or neighbor.
-If you do, don't develop a "victim's mindset."
-Be like Jesus.
-Entrust yourself to God knowing that He will deal with the person who's hurting you.
+Perhaps you have a spiteful boss, or maybe it's a vindictive ex-spouse, or a parent you can't please, or a child that keeps hurting you, or perhaps an antagonistic neighbor.
+If you do, beware of developing for a "victim's mindset," a "woe is me" attidude.
+Instead, entrust yourself to God knowing that He will deal with the person who's hurting you.
+Trust in Jesus and be like Jesus.